ICNHodler/docs/Rocketchat-AMA-Archive.md

 This was announced in the March AMA.
 Is it still a goal that will be hit in Q2?
 *Asked by @mons*

 > Automated rebalancing depends on the upgrade of our trading engine, which has been slightly delayed.
-We’ll provide an update on the trading engine in our next quarterly development report, which will be released on Thursday, June 21.
+We'll provide an update on the trading engine in our next quarterly development report, which will be released on Thursday, June 21.
 Because of this delay, automated rebalancing will also be delayed by approximately one month.
 *Answered June 19th 2018*

 # Q22